Sello’s PhD from bogus college, Nzimande confirms

 He said the department was “deeply disturbed by the persistent disregard for the department's regulations by the management of Trinity International Bible University”.

-"The department is considering more comprehensive and decisive action against Trinity International Bible University and all other individuals or institutions, who continue to undermine the department's regulations.
-As the department of higher education and training, we are willing to engage with Trinity International Bible University and the celebrities they have honored, to better explain our position.
+“The department is considering more comprehensive and decisive action against Trinity International Bible University and all other individuals or institutions, who continue to undermine the department's regulations.
+As the department of higher education & training, we are willing to engage with Trinity International Bible University and the celebrities they have honoured to better explain our position.

-"Most importantly, as the department of higher education and training, we have a legal responsibility to protect the integrity of our qualifications and that of our post school education and training system," Mbele said.
+“Most importantly, as the department of higher education & training, we have a legal responsibility to protect the integrity of our qualifications and that of our post-school education and training system,” Mbele said.

 Sello’s PhD from bogus college, Nzimande confirms